 Miller BD, Rivera PR, Dickson JD, Clark JE.
 Running up a wall: the role and challenges of dynamic climbing in enhancing multi-modal legged systems.
 Bioinspiration & Biomimetics 2015; 10(2).

 Miller BD, Brown J, Clark JE.
 On prismatic and torsional actuation for running legged robots.
-International Symposium on Experimental Robotics (ISER), Marrakech, Morocco, 2014.
+Experimental Robotics 2016; 109.

 Miller BD, Cartes D, Clark JE.
 Adaptive control of leg stiffness for hopping on unknown terrains.
 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, Japan, 2013.